Law Enforcement Accreditation

 The Lake Zurich Police Department maintains a grievance procedure designed to resolve matters between employees and the employer fairly and expeditiously.
 A grievance is any complaint concerning working conditions, classification, salary, or other work-related matters.

 An annual analysis of grievances is required to determine if a trend is observed and what steps may be taken to minimize the causes of such grievances in the future.
-There were no grievances filed on behalf of Lake Zurich Police Department employees during 2022 and only one in the previous nine years.
+There was one grievances filed on behalf of Lake Zurich Police Department employees during 2025.

 Bias Based Policing

-The 2021 Illinois Traffic and Pedestrian Stop Study completed by The Mountain-Whisper-Light, Inc. for the Illinois Department of Transportation provides an analysis to detect racial profiling by comparing the number of stops by each agency of each racial group and comparing it to a benchmark population for the racial group.
+The 2024 Illinois Traffic Stop Study Part II completed by The Mountain-Whisper-Light, Inc. for the Illinois Department of Transportation provides an analysis to detect racial profiling by comparing the number of stops by each agency of each racial group and comparing it to a benchmark population for the racial group.
 The spreadsheets indicate that stops performed by Lake Zurich police officers are within the benchmarks established by the study.
-No complaints in 2022.
+No complaints in 2025.

 Internal Investigations

 The Lake Zurich Police Department follows an internal affairs policy to ensure prompt and thorough investigation of alleged transgressions and, if needed, take appropriate disciplinary action.
-During 2022, there were no incidents which required internal investigations.
+During 2025, there were no incidents which required internal investigations.
 Incidents may be initiated by either an external or internal complaint.
-During 2022, there were five citizen complaints made against Lake Zurich police officers.
+During 2025, there were three citizen complaints made against Lake Zurich police officers.

 Use-of-Force Analysis